pherterich/the-turing-way/Chapter_Reproducibility.md

 The Turing Way project will define reproducible research as both data and code being available to fully rerun the analysis.
 ![Kirstie's definition of reproducible research](https://github.com/pherterich/the-turing-way/blob/master/reproducibility_kirstie.png)
 However, we recognize that some research will use sensitive data that cannot be shared and this handbook will provide guides on how your research can be reproducible without all parts necessarily being open.
+The handbook will cover:
+* version control (using git)
+* using GitHub/GitLab for collaboration
+* Open Science
+* Research Data Management
+* Reproducible computing environments
+* Testing
+* Continous integration
+* Various case studies
+* Checklists to get you started on reproducible practices

 ## Checklist/Exercise
 - [ ] define reproducibility for yourself